Skip to Content

 Hammerhead shark dive

-The diving area around the reef is especially known for its abundance of big fish.
-Due to the exposed location on the high seas, large schools of sharks (white tips, grey reef sharks, hammerheads, thresher sharks) can often be seen here.
+The diving area around the reef is primarily known for its abundance of big fish.
+Due to the exposed location on the high seas, large schools of sharks (white tips, grey reef sharks, hammerheads, and thresher sharks) can often be seen here.
 Legendary is also the mighty Napoleon on the west side.
-Special “shark light”, however, are the hammerheads, dozens of which can be seen here on a good day.
+However, special “shark light” are the hammerheads, dozens of which can be seen here on a good day.

 When to go